 Origin: Jing De Zhen, China

-This pure white Teapot has an elegant and minimalistic look.
+These pure white tea cups are elegant with a minimalistic look.
 It’s made by a Japanese pottery methodology called こひき or Kohiki, in short it means bowls covered completely with white clay which has a powdered appearance in places.
-The white clay could be slightly saturated by tea oil and tea color over time and produce a slight “cracked” effect, although some may naturally already come with certain cracked effects and will deepen over time.
-This teapot has a decent volume of 170ml even though it seems small.
-The sprout is very well designed and made so that liquor doesn’t drip after pouring.
-It’s made by a local artisan in Jing De Zhen, which is the cradle city of ceramics and potteries in China.
+The white clay could be slightly saturated by tea oil and tea color over time and produce a slight “cracked” effect known as "crazing".
+This Gaiwan is made by a local artisan in Jing De Zhen, which is the cradle of pottery and ceramics in China.